Shad0cks/ARP-Poisoning/README.md

 # ARP Poisoning
 After execution, the program will wait for the target to make an ARP request and instantly respond with the malicious ARP response.\
-Use flag -r to repeate the response every second and -v for a verbose mode.
+Use flag -r to repeate the response every second, -v for a verbose mode and -f to not wait for the arp request from target to send the arp response.

 ## Authors